DavidMorton/databricks-dab-example/README.md

 1. In Databricks, visit the workspace to which you'd like to deploy your app.

 1. In the upper right corner, click the icon with your initial or photo on it, and go to Settings.
-1. On the settings page, navigate to Developer on the right panel.
+1. On the settings page, navigate to Identity and access in the right panel.
-1. Next to "Access Tokens", you'll see a button to manage your access tokens.
-Click it.
+1. On the right panel, click to manage service principals.
+(If you already have a service principal, feel free to skip this step.)
+1. Click to add a service principal.
+1. Click "Add New"
+1. Enter a name for your service principal and click "Add".
+1. Go back to managing service principals.
+1. Click on the link for the service principal you created.
+1. Click on the Secrets tab.
+1. Generate a new OAuth Secret by clicking the "Generate Secret" button.
+1. Copy the secret from the screen that appears.
+You won't be able to get to it once you close the dialog.

+1. Make sure "Link Git account" is selected, and click "Link"
+1. It'll redirect you to GitHub.
+Sign into GitHub or select your account.

 ![](./.img/access-tokens.png)